cloudposse/docs/content/terraform/best-practices.md

 ## Use Terraform to create state bucket

 This requires a two-phased approach, whereby you first provision the bucket without the remote state enabled.
 Then enable remote state (e.g. `s3 {}`) and import remote state by simply rerunning `terraform init`.
-We recommend this strategy because it promotes use of one tool for the job and makes it easier to define requirements and use consistent tooling.
+We recommend this strategy because it promotes using the best tool for the job and makes it easier to define requirements and use consistent tooling.

 Using the [`terraform-aws-tfstate-backend`](https://github.com/cloudposse/terraform-aws-tfstate-backend) module it is easy to provision state buckets.